 Here are some popular ones:

 - If the taste of the onions is too strong for your taste buds, try soaking them in cold water beforehand.
 Leave the slices of red onion in water for 15 minutes to help take out the strong flavor of onions.
 The sulfur responsible for the flavor dissipates in the water.
 Before adding to the salad, drain out the water well with a strainer.
+You can also squeeze them with lemon juice to help cut the flavor!

 - Change up the fruit or add some veggies to the mix.
 Cucumbers or strawberries are known to pair well with feta and vinaigrette.
 Check your local fruit stand to see what’s in season!